-The Kowen Cultural Precinct, Kowen, meets this criterion.
+The Glenburn Precinct, Kowen, meets this criterion.

 The Precinct contains several aspects of the ACT's 19th Century cultural history which are being lost to time and the expansion of the city of Canberra.
-These are contained within a cultural landscape that shows how these things are related to each other, including early wool production, and early agricultural practices.
+These are contained within a cultural landscape that is removed from urban development and shows how these things are related to each other, including early wool production and early agricultural practices.

-The cultural landscape of the Kowen Cultural Precinct has formed around a landscape that is favourable to European settlement with open pastures and access to other natural resources.
+The cultural landscape of the Precinct has formed around a landscape that is favourable to European settlement with open pastures and access to other natural resources.
 This resulted in a clustering of homesteads which then allowed for shared community features such as the school and woolshed.
-This is a common theme throughout much of 19th Century ACT and NSW and evidence for this should be able to be found in most locations that had a large enough population to host a public school, however this kind of large scale comparative analysis has not yet been completed, but a 2002 desktop study by Dr Mike Pearson on ACT rural complexes included Glenburn as one of only eight places in the ACT as a high ranking example.
+This is a common theme throughout much of 19th Century ACT and NSW and evidence for this should be able to be found in most locations that had a large enough population to host a public school, however this kind of large scale comparative analysis has not yet been completed, but a 2002 desktop study by Dr Mike Pearson on ACT rural complexes included Glenburn as one of only eight places in the ACT with a high level of integrity alongside Booroomba, Callum Brae, Horse Park, Huntley, Lanyon Tuggeranong, and Well Station.

-There are seven extant woolsheds in the ACT that date from the 19th Century (Duntroon, 1833; Glenburn, 1890; Naas, 1890; Cuppacumbalong, 1893; Naas Valley, 1900; Rose Hill, 1900; and Well Station, 1900).
-These earlier woolsheds have the ability to show the development of the type as design and technology advanced and are a tangible link to Australia's pastoral past when the 'country rode on the sheep's back'.
+There are at least seven extant woolsheds in the ACT that date from the 19th Century (Duntroon, 1833; Glenburn, 1890; Naas, 1890; Cuppacumbalong, 1893; Naas Valley, 1900; Rose Hill, 1900; and Well Station, 1900).
+These early woolsheds have the ability to show the development of the type as design and technology advanced and are a tangible link to Australia's pastoral history when the 'country rode on the sheep's back'.
 However, these early woolsheds are becoming less common with the passing of time as they are replaced, left to fall down or destroyed by development or natural causes.
-The Glenburn Woolshed is a particularly fine example as it demonstrates the complete range of design and technological changes of woolshed design as well as retaining a pastoral context, including the nearby Glenburn Homestead and the shearers' quarters.
+The Glenburn Shearing Shed & Quarters is a particularly fine example as it demonstrates the complete range of design and technological changes of woolshed design as well as retaining a pastoral context, including its associated outbuildings and the nearby Glenburn Homestead.